odkr/lpassh-add/MANUAL.rst

 ENVIRONMENT
 ===========

-LPASSH_ADD_LPASS_PATH_REGEX
+LPASSH_ADD_PATH_REGEX
    A basic regular expression. **lpassh-add** assumes that any item in your LastPass database the path of which matches this expression describes an SSH key.
 If you set this variable to a regular expression that matches any string, for instance, the empty string (""), then **lpassh-add** will assume that *every* item in your LastPass database describes an SSH key.
    This is a *bad* idea.
 (Default if not set: "ssh".)